REZ-OAN/xdp-tutorials/tasks/add-back-a-missing-VLAN-tag/README.md

-# Adding VLAN tags to a packet (which does not contain vlan tags)
+# Task-07 (adding vlan tags to a packet)

 ## Prerequisite
  - [How VLAN works and see the packet structure](https://github.com/REZ-OAN/xdp-tutorials/blob/main/docs/vlan-working.md)
 ## Introduction
 Now that you have come this far, you know how to parse the vlan tags data from the packets.
-Now in this task we are going to remove the outer-most vlan tags from the packet.
+Now in this task we are going to add the outer-most vlan tag to the packet.
 You can setup the environment like in the task [adding-vlan-support](https://github.com/REZ-OAN/xdp-tutorials/blob/main/tasks/adding-vlan-support) describes.
 But you have to keep in mind that to use the Makefile you have to be on this `tasks/add-back-a-missing-VLAN-tag` directory.

 ## How to move the pointer on ctx
 The `bpf_xdp_adjust_head` function is used to adjust the packet's data pointer, effectively modifying the beginning of the packet.
-In this specific call, it is used to remove the VLAN header from the packet.
+In this specific call, it is used to set the pointer back to  the VLAN header in that packet.
 ```
 bpf_xdp_adjust_head(ctx, 0 - vlh_size)
 ```